SCIFIHISTORY.NET

 Picture

-A star is born!
 On this day in 1981 (in France), Memoirs Of A Survivor enjoyed its first theatrical engagement ever playing for audiences in attendance of the Cannes Film Festival.
-David Gladwell helped adapt the Doris Lessing dystopian novel as well as directed the feature film which starred Julie Christie, Christopher Guard, and Leonie Mellinger.
+David Gladwell helped adapt the Doris Lessing dystopian novel as well as directed the feature film which starred Julie Christie, Christopher Guard, Leonie Mellinger, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Set in a bleak future where roving gangs of children terrorize city streets, and reality is often an illusion."